- Runners must complete the set course on foot by their own power and ability within the stipulated time;

 - Not carrying the mandatory items during the race, including not wearing reflector vest or bright blinking accessories during the night;

-- Taking shortcuts and/or running off the race route;
+- Taking shortcuts and/or running off the track;

-- Throw any garbage along the race route.
+- Throw any garbage along the running route.
+This applies to both the runner, race staffs and his/her supporters;

 - Cheating (e.g. using other means of transportation, using substitute runners and other unlawful actions);